jianzhangcs/panini/README.md

 This code uses [FFHQ](https://github.com/NVlabs/ffhq-dataset) for training and [CelebA-HQ](https://github.com/tkarras/progressive_growing_of_gans) for testing.

-After downloading and degenerating the data set, we put the datasets into `data/`
+After downloading and degenerating the datasets, we put the datasets into `data/`

 ## Test Using Pretrained Models